lesion/gancio/docs/install/nominatim.md

 ---

 ## Testing
-For testing purposes you could skip the nominatim installation and use one of this geocoding providers that run a server for free:
+For testing purposes you could skip the nominatim installation and use one of these geocoding providers that run a server for free:

 - [https://photon.komoot.io/](https://photon.komoot.io/) [Terms of service](https://photon.komoot.io/)
 - [https://nominatim.openstreetmap.org/](https://nominatim.openstreetmap.org/) [Terms of service](https://operations.osmfoundation.org/policies/nominatim/)